deslay1/Lists_App/README.md

 Includes basic functionality such as:
 - Navigation bar with 3 tabs
 - Adding items through an EditText field and button onClick()
-- Floating context menu appears with an edit and delete option when long pressing on an item.
+- Floating context menu appears with an edit and delete options when long pressing on an item.
-  - Choosing delete will trigger an alert dialog with an EditText field and two buttons to cancel/apply.
+  - Choosing edit will trigger an alert dialog with an EditText field and two buttons to cancel/apply.
 - Bullet points: items loaded from database will always be bulleted